overviewer/Minecraft-Overviewer/docs/win_tut/windowsguide.rst

     bit.

     .. note::
-        You do *not* want to click the 'Download at zip' button at the top of the page.
+        You do *not* want to click the 'Download as zip' button at the top of the page.
 Instead, download one of the files listed in the section below that button.
 The filename will be called something like 'overviewer-0.9.219-win64.zip'